techidaily/site-win11/source/_posts/surging-downloads-overcome-the-01kbs-stall-on-windows.md

  It's a very straightforward process to download or update Valorant using the Riot Client.
 But the client can run into issues from time to time as well.

  If the Valorant download or update gets stuck on 0.1KB/s, feel free to use the above solutions.
-But in the worst-case scenario, if nothing worked, consider connecting with the[Riot Games support team](https://support.riotgames.com/hc/en-us) .
+But in the worst-case scenario, if nothing worked, consider connecting with the [Riot Games support team](https://support.riotgames.com/hc/en-us) .

 <ins class="adsbygoogle"
      style="display:block"